Anwar9Ibrahim/offlineRL_hopper/README.md

 - **EDAC**: Suitable for environments with a high likelihood of out-of-distribution actions.
 - **AWAC**: Ideal if using an actor-critic approach, especially with mixed-quality datasets.

+### Explanation of the Solution

+The solution is structured around preparing the MuJoCo Hopper environment and creating an agent using the Implicit Q-Learning (IQL) algorithm.
+The core components include:

+1. **Environment Setup**: The MuJoCo Hopper environment is initialized to simulate a robotic hopper's movement.
+The environment's state, action space, and other dynamics are crucial for training the RL model.

+2. **Custom Dataset Class (`CustomDataset`)**:
+   - This class is designed to handle the dataset in a way that is compatible with PyTorch's data loading utilities.
+   - **Initialization (`__init__`)**: The constructor takes observations, actions, next observations, rewards, and done flags, converting them into PyTorch tensors for efficient processing during model training.
+   - **Length (`__len__`)**: This method returns the total number of samples in the dataset, making it easier to iterate over the entire dataset during training.
+   - **Get Item (`__getitem__`)**: This method allows access to individual samples in the dataset, retrieving the observation, action, next observation, reward, and done flag for a given index.
+This is essential for batching data during model training.

+3. **Agent Architecture**: The agent is built using the IQL framework, which is specifically designed for offline RL tasks.
+The agent includes:
+   - **Actor**: The actor network is responsible for generating actions, i.e., the policy that determines what actions to take given the current state.
+   - **Two Critics**: The critics evaluate the actions taken by the policy.
+They estimate the Q-values, which reflect the expected cumulative reward of taking a certain action from a given state.
+   - **Two Target Critics**: These are used to stabilize training by providing a stable target for the critic networks.
+They are essentially delayed versions of the critics, updated less frequently to reduce variance.
+   - **Value Network**: This network estimates the value of being in a particular state, helping in the decision-making process by providing a baseline against which the benefits of different actions can be compared.

+4. **Experiment Tracking and Saving Results**:
+   - The entire training process, including model checkpoints, results, and metrics, is logged and saved using Weights & Biases (W&B).
+This allows for detailed tracking of the agent's performance over time and easy visualization of the results.

 ## Experiment Tracking

 All experiments are tracked using Weights & Biases.
 You can access the project dashboard [here](https://wandb.ai/anwar96ibrahim-student/offline-RL?nw=nwuseranwar96ibrahim).